isomerpages/moe-greenridgesec/_curriculum/Science/Science.md

 “My team presented the concept of painting with acids and bases during the Science Carnival in 2018 to Sec 1 students.
 It was amazing that such a simple science concept can interest others.
 Through such platforms, it inspired me to participate in the Science Buskers’ Competition in 2019 and represented the school in the finals.”
 – **Sng Jia Hao**, 4/4’2020

 “I had a great time doing the science experiments for the Survival Island Project.
 It was interesting and engaging and it made me understand the science concepts better.”
 – **Ang Wei Jun**’s reflection on Survival Island Project, 1/7’2020

+### Science Videos